Skip To Main Content

 Designation Process

-Earning a teacher designation is a two-year process, with the payout occuring in the fall of the third year:
+Earning a teacher designation is a two-year process, with the payout occurring in the fall of the third year:

-- Year 2: The collected data is evaluated to determine if eligible teachers met the requirements to earn a designation.
+• Year 2: The collected data is evaluated to determine if eligible teachers met the requirements to earn a designation.
 If a designation is earned, it is submitted to TEA for approval in October.
 TEA announces approved designations in the spring.
-Allotments amounts and estimated payouts are shared with teachers in May.
+Allotment amounts and estimated payouts are shared with teachers in May.

-- Year 3: Per Texas City ISD's approved spending plan, designated teaches must return to work to recieve their payout.
+• Year 3: Per Texas City ISD's approved spending plan, designated teachers must return to work to receive their payout.

-To qualify for a designation, teachers must remian employed with Texas City ISD during both the data collection and data sumbission years.
+To qualify for a designation, teachers must remain employed with Texas City ISD during both the data collection and data submission years.

 Additional Teacher Incentive Allotment Information